Skip to content

 Opening of the ensemble classes will depend on sufficient number of participants.
 Repertoire for ensembles will be specified by the lecturers well in advance.

-• active participation – individual lessons / ensemble / workshop lessons / according to the current price list
+• active participation budget for individual lessons / ensemble / workshop lessons – according to the current price list

 • free entry to all the concerts within the course